 While these abuses are shocking, they are not only relegated to the VA nursing home system.
 Private and state-operated facilities also see their share of problems.

 Not Just VA Facilities

-Some common types of abuse that occur at nursing homes includes:
+Some common types of abuse that occur at nursing homes include:

 - Financial abuse – Staff at most nursing homes has access to residents’ private financial information.
 Often, they are responsible for spending their Social Security income or other retirement income.
 Unfortunately, this leaves room for financial abuse.

 - Insurance Fraud – We know that there are times when a nursing home facility will bill a resident’s insurance company for procedures or therapy that is never provided.

 - Negligence – Staff should always ensure residents’ basic needs are met.
 This includes ensuring they have food, medications, baths, regular exercise, and proper wound care.
 Failing to provide this is neglect.

 - Physical Abuse – Excessive physical force of any kind should not be used on a resident.
 This can include things like slapping, punching, shoving, and more.

 - Sexual Abuse – Unwanted sexual contact of any kind between residents and nursing home staff or volunteers is inexcusable.